Best Winter Curb Appeal Ideas from 18 Professionals

 - Stay on the lookout for ice dams.
-There is nothing that will turn a buyer off quicker than water penetration in a home.
+There is nothing that will turn a buyer off quicker than water penetration into a home.
 Buyers often will eliminate a home if they think the possibility exists for mold.

 - Turn up the temperature in the home to a comfortable setting.
 Homes are bought and sold on emotion.
 Make the experience a pleasant one for the buyer.

 - Ask the buyer to remove their shoes when entering the home especially when your home is in great condition.
-This shows your pride of ownership and the fact you care about the property.
+This shows your pride in ownership and the fact you care about the property.

 - Make your marketing material count.
-Selling in the winter is harder than other seasons because you often times cannot see things like the yard and landscaping.
+Selling in the winter is harder than in other seasons because you often times cannot see things like the yard and landscaping.
 Make sure your marketing material has some shots of the springtime.
-Give them a good idea what your flowers and landscape look like.
+Give them a good idea of what your flowers and landscape look like.
 If you have a pool make sure you showcase this as well.

 - Above all else make sure you price it right.
-This of course goes without saying but there are fewer buyers in the market so making your price competitive is super important!
+This, of course, goes without saying but there are fewer buyers in the market so making your price competitive is super important!

 By following these winter home selling tips you should be well on your way to a successful home sale.

 Chris and Karen Highland have been selling real estate (in all four seasons) in Frederick Maryland for 24 years.
-Karen blogs about all kinds of real estate topics, and Chris even gets to include his opinion now and then.
-Chris is a Regional Leader for eXp Realty, and Karen shares her time as the Director of Communications at Frederick County Association of REATORS.
+Karen blogs about all kinds of real estate topics and Chris even gets to include his opinion now and then.
+Chris is a Regional Leader for eXp Realty, and Karen shares her time as the Director of Communications at Frederick County Association of REALTORS.
 You can find them at Frederick Real Estate.

-Whatever the season, staging your home is an important part your home selling plan.
+Whatever the season, staging your home is an important part of your home selling plan.
 You want your home to appear in its best state, both inside and outside.
 If your home is on the market during the winter, there are particular challenges.
 In many areas of the country, homeowners have to take measures to maintain a good look on the outside of their home.
 Homeowners have to attend to falling leaves, snow-covered driveways, sidewalks and decks, and dead and fading plantings around the yard.

 The main thing that a homeowner has to keep in mind, is to present a home that isn’t perceived to be high maintenance on the outside.
 When a buyer tours your home and sees a mass of leaves clogging up the gutters, or piled up in the outside stairwell from the basement, that translates to a lot of work for them.
 When they see dead and faded plantings that haven’t been trimmed for the winter, it reminds them of work, not enjoyment.
 If they have to trudge through a mound of snow to get to the door, they see the work that’s ahead of them, not to mention the safety issue of slipping on snow and ice.